ragilgm/spring-boot-keycloak/README.md

-this is sample integration spring boot with keycloak
+this is sample integration spring boot with keycloak and using JWE for token encryption

 currently i work with version 24.0.4 java version 17